GDGVIT/iris-web-backend/README.md

 ## Functionalities
-- [ ]  Script to scrape the entire Wikipedia Index and store as graph in Neo4j
+- [ ]  Script to scrape the entire Wikipedia Index and store as graph in Postgres
 - [ ]  API to return shortest path between two pages

 <br>